 - Property marketers conduct research on local economic and property market activity in order to find the best ‘good news stories’ to use to market and sell their client’s development project.

 So how can investors be sure that their research will lead them to find and acquire a high-quality investment property?
-Here’s some tips from our research team on what makes property research work:
+Here’s some tips from our team on what makes property research work:

 - Collect a large volume of data, from a wide variety of sources.
 This could include your typical real estate data, government-collected data (e.g. Census), industry reports and economic indicators.